ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 ### Drop Columns

-I'm going to get rid of columns which
+I'll now get rid of columns which:

 - are irrelevant or provide no value to the model
 - will leak data about the final sale, thereby overfitting the model